-We recognize revenue in accordance with Staff Accounting Bulletin 104 in the period when all of the requirements of SAB 104 have been met:
+We recognize revenue in accordance with Accounting Standards Codification 605 in the period when all of its requirements have been met:

-- · persuasive evidence of sales arrangements; - · delivery has occurred or services have been rendered; - the buyer's price is fixed or determinable; and - · collection is reasonably assured.
+- persuasive evidence of sales arrangements; - · delivery has occurred or services have been rendered; - · the buyer's price is fixed or determinable; and - · collection is reasonably assured.

-We defer revenue recognition until such time as all these criteria are met.
+If any of the above criteria are not met, we defer recognition of revenue until such time as all criteria are met.

-We are planning to license our patent portfolio, technology and software including our secure domain name registry service to third parties.
-Such licensing agreements may cover the license of part, or all, of our patent portfolio and may include technology software components.
-For licensing agreements with fixed royalty payments, we will generally recognize related revenue as amounts become due.
-For licensing agreements with variable royalty payments based on a percentage of sales or number of units sold, we will recognize royalty revenue in the period that the licensees' sales occur and such sales or known to be estimable by us.
+We are planning to license our technology, including Gabriel Connection Technology to various original equipment manufacturers, or OEMs, within the IP-telephony, mobility, fixed-mobile convergence and unified communications markets, which use these technologies in the development and manufacturing of their own products.
+Such licensing agreements may cover the license of part, or all, of our patent portfolio, with or without our technology software components.
+The contractual terms of the agreements generally will provide for payments over an extended period of time.
+For the licensing agreements with fixed royalty payments, we will generally recognize revenue from these arrangements as amounts become due.
+For the licensing agreements with variable royalty payments which can be based on either a percentage of sales or number of units sold, we will recognize royalty revenue at the time that the licensees' sales occur.
+Our licensees, however, are not expected to report and pay royalties owed for sales in any given quarter until after the conclusion of that quarter.
+Because we are unable to estimate the licensees' sales in any given quarter to determine the royalties due to us, we will recognize royalty revenues based on royalties reported by licensees during the quarter and when other revenue recognition criteria are met.